Comic queens : Sofía and Letizia in Spain's graphic satire

 Abstract

-With its members at the centre of a series of scandals, questions of legitimacy and the desirability of retaining the institution of monarchy have repeatedly resurfaced.
-Leading the charge are Spain’s graphic humourists whose confrontational attacks have been met with a return to draconian legal retaliation under the auspices of lèse-majesté.
-While derision is typically directed towards Juan Carlos I and Felipe VI, what of their consorts—Emerita Sofía and Letizia Ortiz—legitimised by marriage alone?
-This article explores how Spain’s cartoonists have used its queen consorts as ludic sites to call into question the inherent value of monarchy in a country marked by enduring crisis.
+With its members subject to a series of scandals, questions of legitimacy and the desirability of retaining the Spanish monarchy have repeatedly resurfaced.
+Leading the charge are the country’s graphic humourists, whose confrontational attacks have been met with draconian legal retaliation under the auspices of lèse-majesté.
+While derision is typically directed towards Juan Carlos I and Felipe VI, what of their consorts—Emerita Sofía and Letizia Ortiz—legitimized by marriage alone?
+This article explores how Spain’s cartoonists have used its Queen consorts as ludic sites from which to question the value of monarchy in a country marked by enduring crisis.